Congress eyes Boeing's North Charleston Dreamliner plant following reports of shoddy work

 "It gives me great concern that with both the 787 (Dreamliner) ... and the Air Force tanker, the KC-46, there was some debris left in some bays of the interior of the aircraft that could possibly chafe wiring and cause future issues," Chesley "Sully" Sullenberger told members of Congress this week.

-A House subcommittee on aviation met Wednesday for an update on investigations into a pair of deadly crashes involving Boeing's now-grounded 737 Max planes.
-But the hearing also delved into reports by The Post and Courier and other media of sloppy production practices at the North Charleston campus.
+A House subcommittee on aviation met Wednesday for an update on investigations into a pair of deadly crashes involving Boeing's now-grounded 737 Max planes, which are built in Washington state.
+But the hearing also delved into reports by The Post and Courier and other media of alleged sloppy production practices at the North Charleston campus.

 Boeing, which builds the 787 and the military tanker, has come under intense scrutiny in recent months because of reports alleging shoddy production and safety lapses on the assembly line in North Charleston.
 Anecdotes of haphazard work and debris left in planes — such as a ladder in the tail section — come as the company has boosted production while reducing quality inspections and allowing mechanics to approve their own work.